Name handling utilities for person and organisation names. This module contains a large (and growing)

 try:

-return other.form == self.form and other.index == self.index # type: ignore
+return other._hash == self._hash # type: ignore

 except AttributeError: